Skip to main content

 Through a Travel Insurance Comparison Site

 With travel insurance comparison site InsureMyTrip, travelers can look for plans from the industry’s top providers all in one place.
 Customers can also compare plans with varying coverage levels and price points to find the best value for their specific trips.
 Additionally, travelers shopping on InsureMyTrip have access to thousands of reviews written by fellow customers who actually purchased and used the plans.
 These reviews can be filtered by provider, specific plan, destination, and even whether or not a claim was filed.
 The impartial feedback from fellow travelers helps you make an informed decision and find the right plan.
-Furthermore, InsureMyTrip differs from other comparison sites in that our SMART algorithm uses traveler and trip details to recommend the top-rated and most well-matched plans.
+Furthermore, InsureMyTrip differs from other comparison sites in that our algorithm uses traveler and trip details to recommend the top-rated and most well-matched plans.

 Disclaimer: The information contained in this article serves as a general overview of benefits and should only be used for informational purposes.
 Refer to your individual certificate of insurance for specific coverages, exclusions and benefits.
 When in doubt, please contact one of our licensed agents for additional assistance.